Intermediary authorization on behalf of partners

 The example login page below uses Channable as the integrator:

-In case of both acceptance and rejection of the login request, we will return the partner to the Callback URL you gave us.
+In case of both acceptance and rejection of the login request, we will return the partner to the Callback URI you gave us.

-In case of failure, you will receive an error and an error description from us in the URL:
+In case of failure, you will receive an error and an error description from us in the URI:

-In the case of success, you will receive a shortcode from us in the URL and possibly a state if you have sent it to us yourself:
+In the case of success, you will receive a shortcode from us in the URI and possibly a state if you have sent it to us yourself:

 The shortcode is only valid for 2 minutes. |